gpensamiento/gpensamiento.github.io/_pages/about.md

   }
 </style>

 Hi!
 I am Gabriel Pensamiento, a fifth-year Ph.D.
 Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/), under the advice of Professor [León Valdés](https://www.leonvaldes.com/).
-I am currently in the 2024-2025 academic job market and expect to graduate by June 2025.
+I am joining IPADE Business School's Decision Analysis department as Assistant Professor in July 2025.

 In my research, I conduct controlled experiments combining game-theoretic and behavioral perspectives to promote socially responsible business practices.
 In particular, my research focuses on **Socially Responsible** and **Behavioral Operations**  topics, exploring how auditing and training improve supplier practices and how volunteers’ first experiences shape their continuation at non-profits.